 While most people know their star sign, there is much more to astrology than this!

-In fact your star sign indicates only the Sun's position among the zodiac constellations when you were born.
+In fact your star sign indicates only the Sun's position among the zodiac divisions when you were born.

 A full astrological analysis involves considering the positions, not only of the Sun, but also the Moon and all the planets.
 Other astrological features are also taken into account, such as the sign rising in the East (the 'Ascendant') and due South (the 'Midheaven').
 For locations in the Southern Hemisphere, however, the Midheaven is due North.